-The following information includes references to Spiritist sources for those interested in finding these topics within the Codification.
+The following information includes references to spiritist sources for those interested in finding these topics within the Codification.
 These are not page numbers in the inline references, but reference numbers used throughout Kardec’s books, with chapter number for those books whose numbering is nonconsecutive.
 Works cited can be found at the end.

-Q: What is Spiritism?
+Q: What is spiritism?

-A: Spiritism is a form of Spiritualism that developed when communicating with spirits at seances became popular in France in the mid 1800's.
-It has remained strong since then in Brazil, where the body of Spiritist lore has been expanded by many recent works using psychography (automatic writing).
+A: Spiritism is a form of spiritualism that developed when communicating with spirits at seances became popular in France in the mid 1800's.
+It has remained strong since then in Brazil, where the body of spiritist lore has been expanded by many recent works using psychography (automatic writing).

 Spiritism is simultaneously a science of observation and a philosophical doctrine.
 As a practical science, it consists in the relations that can be established with spirits.
 As a philosophy, it entails all the moral consequences that result from such relations.